mlcommons/training_policies/TERMS OF USE.md

 ## Official results must be clearly distinguished from unofficial results

 You may cite either official results obtained from the MLPerf results page or unofficial results measured independently.
-If you cite an unofficial result you must clearly specify that the result is “Estimated” in text and clearly state “Result not verified by MLPerf” in a footnote.
+If you cite an unofficial result you must clearly specify that the result is “Unverified” in text and clearly state “Result not verified by MLPerf” in a footnote.
 The result must comply with the letter and spirit of the relevant MLPerf rules.
 For example:

 _SmartAI Corp announced an estimated score of 0.3 on the MLPerf v0.5 Training Closed Division - Image Classification benchmark using a cluster of 20 SmartChips running MLFramework v4.1 [1]._